How to Strip Wallpaper

 |The underside of a wallpaper scoring tool.|

-Lightly scoring the surface with a utility knife or the edge of a putty knife will work, but it's easy to cut too deeply and actually cut the paper surface on the underlying drywall.
+Lightly scoring the surface with a utility knife or the edge of a putty knife will work, but it's easy to cut too deep and actually cut the paper surface on the underlying drywall.
 A better option is a wallpaper-piercing tool available at your home store.
 This little tool fits into one hand and you roll it all over the wall.
 Inside the tool are a series of spiked wheels that pierce the wallpaper, making lots of little holes so moisture can get through the surface and down to the glue.

 Once you've scored the wallpaper, wet the walls with a solution of warm water and vinegar using a spray bottle or bucket and sponge, and leave it for 30 minutes.
 You can also get wallpaper remover at your home or hardware store.
 This is a non-toxic chemical that you mix with water and put onto the wallpaper, and some people think it works better than vinegar.